 Passenger Flights Disappear

-Two more passenger aircraft operated by British South American Airways vanished in 1948 and later in 1949 on flights from Bermuda to Jamaica.
-Both flights passed through the triangle and earned their place in the history of Bermuda Triangle stories.
+Two more passenger aircraft operated by British South American Airways vanished.
+One vanished in 1948 and the other one disappeared in 1949.
+Both planes were on flights from Bermuda to Jamaica.
+Each flight passed through the triangle and earned their place in the history of Bermuda Triangle disappearances.

-Plane Disappears One Mile from Airport
+Plane Disappears One Mile From Airport

 In November 1978, one of the most bizarre disappearances happened only one mile from the airport in St Thomas.
-Flying out of St Croix, seasoned pilot Irving Rivers made a solo flight in a Piper Navajo commuter plane.
+Flying out of St Croix, seasoned professional pilot Irving Rivers made a solo flight in a Piper Navajo commuter plane.

-Chistopher Columbus Bermuda Triangle Story
+Christopher Columbus Bermuda Triangle Story

 There is a legend that on his first voyage to discover America, Christopher Columbus had a few unexplained experiences in the Bermuda Triangle.
 The story unfolds with the night sighting of a strange unidentified fire in the sky that plummeted into the ocean.

 In 1963, a converted oil tanker known as the SS Marine Sulphur Queen with a crew compliment of 39 "sailed into the unknown" according to the 1964 Argosy Magazine article.
 The vessel was last seen near the Florida Keys and was never found.